 Phase 5: Final Product Development

 Once the prototype has been fully validated through user feedback and design validation, the final product is developed.
-This phase involves incorporating the lessons learned from the prototyping process into full-scale application development.
-The focus is on ensuring that the final product is scalable, aligns with project goals, and meets all technical and user requirements.
+This phase uses findings from your prototype to build the full-scale application.
+Its main aim is to create a scalable solution that fits project goals, technical requirements, and user needs.

 Advantages and Disadvantages Of Prototype Model